jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 ![Application](/tutorials/jazzrtc/images/app.jpg "Application")

 ---
-##Accessing your app from the RTC client for Eclipse
+##Accessing your app from the Rational Team Concert client for Eclipse

-Now that you have a running application, let's connect to it from the RTC client for Eclipse.
+Now that you have a running application, let's connect to it from the Rational Team Concert client for Eclipse.
 Click on the project link to go to the Project Overview page.

 ![Project Link](/tutorials/jazzrtc/images/project_link.jpg "Project Link")